ronan207/holbertonschool-printf/README.md

 # Special Characters

- %c print a single character\n
+ %c print a single character
- %d print a decimal (base 10) number\n
+ %d print a decimal (base 10) number
- %e print an exponential floating-point number\n
+ %e print an exponential floating-point number
- %f print a floating-point number\n
+ %f print a floating-point number
- %g print a general-format floating-point number\n
+ %g print a general-format floating-point number
- %i print an integer in base 10\n
+ %i print an integer in base 10
- %o print a number in octal (base 8)\n
+ %o print a number in octal (base 8)
- %s print a string of characters\n
+ %s print a string of characters
- %u print an unsigned decimal (base 10) number\n
+ %u print an unsigned decimal (base 10) number
- %x print a number in hexidecimal (base 16)\n
+ %x print a number in hexidecimal (base 16)
- %% print a percent sign (\% also works\n
+ %% print a percent sign (\% also works

 # Prototype